 Grades are assigned by faculty following completion of all coursework.
 Grades range from “A” to “F, including + and - .
 A “D” is considered a passing grade.

-Official transcripts for Course of Study work are available through the General Board of Higher Education and Ministry; contact Pamela Frost (firstname.lastname@example.org) or call (615) 340-7416.
+Official transcripts for Course of Study work are available through the General Board of Higher Education and Ministry; contact the GBHEM Course of Study Registrar firstname.lastname@example.org or call (615) 340-7416.

 The Honor Code